ihavethatonvinyl/blog/content/liner-notes/lets-dance-songs-of-my-youth-volume-1.md

 I grew to love that smell, even though I knew where it came from, what it stood for.
 I associate it with my father, with him coming home to safety from a dangerous job, with “Earth Angel” and dancing on the lawn.

 This night, as he gets home just in time to dance with us, feels special.
 A few early bird fireflies flitter around my sister and me as we chase each other around, while the baby sits in the grass squealing in delight at us.
-I am sevena month away from turning eight—and I recognize that what I’m feeling is happiness.
+I am seven months away from turning eight, and I recognize that what I’m feeling is happiness.
 I hold onto this feeling.
 I take it to bed with me.
 Before I fall asleep, I thank God for my family and for bringing my dad home to me once again.
 I sing “Earth Angel” to myself until I fall asleep.

 ![](/images/upload/still.jpg)